mark-me/mark-me.github.io/_pages/tutorials/impute-missings/impute-missings.md

 * TOC
 {:toc}

-# Recoding, discarding or guessing
+# Types of missing data

 When thinking about tackling missing data, I first inspect what variables are affected by them, and think what the caused these missing values.
 They could be the result of:
 1. being a value in itself,